ionathanch/pi-forall/agda/README.md

 The modules below are in approximate dependency order, with the corresponding lemmas and theorems from the paper that they contain in parentheses.
+They are also marked in the proof files by comments "Lemma/Theorem/Corollary <n> (<description>) in the paper".
 Most of the modules are parametrized over an abstract `Level` and its strict transitive order, only to be instantiated at the very end by the naturals.